Fellowship of European Evangelical Theologians

 Fellowship of European Evangelical Theologians (FEET) is a European association of evangelical theologians, churches, scholars and fellowships.
-It was founded by R. W. Stott in 1974.
+It was founded by John R. W. Stott in 1974 in the wake of the Lausanne Conference.

-The goal is to contact the evangelical theologians an academics (and also churches could be members) in the authority of the Scripture and biblical theology.
+The goal is to connect academic evangelical theologians (and churches could also be members) on the basis of scriptural authority and biblical theology.

-FEET is holding (mostly year) conferences in a specific topic.
-Due to COVID, in 2020 there was a virtual conference.
+FEET holds yearly conferences, either virtual or in person, on specific topics that are relevant to evangelicals.
+Due to COVID in 2020, FEET held its first virtual conference, which has continued yearly beside the biannual in person conference at different locations in Europe.

-The official paper is European Journal of Theology, in English, German and French.
+The official Journal of FEET is the European Journal of Theology, holding articles in English, German and French.